feedbase/feedbase/README.md

 The problem of selecting which `src` values to count as unique data sources can be solved in many ways.
 Existing governance solutions, like Chainlink's multisig or Uniswap's token-vote, are one example.
 An approval voting system like the one used in the Rico system is another promising approach.

+### Notice

+See NOTICE file for copyrights and credits.